18F/handbook/_pages/about-us/offices/san-francisco.md

 ### Cafeteria and snacks

-There&rsquo;s a cafeteria located on the first floor, serving breakfast and lunch.
+There's a cafeteria located on the first floor, serving breakfast and lunch.
 [Official hours](http://www.gsa.gov/portal/content/200155) (they say they close at 2 pm, but they usually close down around 1:50 pm).
 The cafeteria has a good salad bar.

 There are machines in the basement area with snacks as well as soft drinks.